Bayesian Nonparametric Common Atoms Regression for Generating Synthetic Controls in Clinical Trials: Simulation Study

-In Figure \ref{fig:CAM_MIX_auc}, the Random resampling strategy yields quite high AUC, indicating that the two populations are substantially different and adjustment in the RWD population is necessary before using it as synthetic control.
-For both CAM and MIX scenarios, the performance of the IS scheme improves with increasing sample size but deteriorates with the number of covariates.
+In Figure \ref{fig:CAM_MIX_auc}, the Random resampling strategy yields high AUC, indicating that the two populations are substantially different and adjustment in the RWD population is necessary before using it as synthetic control.
+For both, the CAM and MIX scenarios, the performance of the IS scheme improves with increasing sample size.
 This is expected as for small sample sizes $\bXtw$ is lacking enough data to produce a subsample equivalent to $\bXon$.

-Under the CAM scenario, the Random scheme yields AUCs of nearly 1, implying that the true populations are indeed very different in this case.
-This also explains the slightly higher AUCs that can be observed under this scenario (compared even to the model misspecification scenario MIX).
-Although not perfect, AUCs very close to 0.5 for the IS scheme imply near equivalence between the populations.
-In both of these scenarios, substantially lower AUCs were obtained by the IS resampling scheme, implying that the proposed CAM model indeed adjusts for the lack of randomization.
+AUC values close to 1 under the CAM scenario imply that the true populations are indeed very different in this case.
+In contrast, the AUC values close to 0.5 under the IS scheme indicate near equivalence after adjustment.
+In both scenarios, AUC is substantially reduced under the IS resampling scheme, implying that the proposed CAM model indeed adjusts for the lack of randomization.

 Results under the last two scenarios are shown in Figure \ref{fig:GBM_auc}.
 Recall that in both scenarios the simulation truth is not based on the CAM model.
-Still, the fit under the proposed CAM model facilitates near perfect adjustment as shown in the figure.
+Still, the fit under the proposed CAM model achieves near perfect adjustment as shown in the figure.